A property survey is an inspection into the condition of a particular building.

 When should you get one?

 Once you’ve had an offer accepted, there’s plenty to do between exchange and completion.
-From solicitors to mortgage agreements, you need to have everything in check to ensure a smooth sale and reduce your risk of being gazumped.
+From legal processes to mortgage agreements, you need to have everything in check to ensure a smooth sale and reduce your risk of being gazumped.

 Getting a survey is another step in the journey before contracts are exchanged.
 It’s vital you find a surveyor with experience with the type of property you’re buying.